nishiki-tech/nishiki-frontend/.github/ISSUE_TEMPLATE/feature_community.md

 ---
-name: New Feature Request (Comunity)
+name: New Feature Request (Community)
 about: Suggest a new feature to enhance the project
 labels: enhancement, external
 ---